mcdorine/ilc.enigma/README.md

 Code for the German Enigma machine used in WW2.

 ## Questions
-- Fork this github repository
+x Fork this github repository
-- Run the project
+x Run the project
-- Comment the 3 classes
+x Comment the 3 classes
-- Commit your changes and check-it into github
-- Complete the next section : "Functions to be tested" into this file
-- Commit your changes (commit README.md)
+x Commit your changes and check-it into github x Complete the next section : "Functions to be tested" into this file x Commit your changes (commit README.md)
-- Make tests (call your test functions using the rule: GIVEN_WHEN_THEN)
-- Commit your changes
-- On github, make a pull request
+~ Make tests (call your test functions using the rule: GIVEN_WHEN_THEN) x Commit your changes x On github, make a pull request x that ends
-- that ends

 ## Functions to be tested
 Hereafter, for each classes give function to be tested.
 Remember that all functions does not have to be tested, some code can be checked by a simple inspection or an analyse, another code can be validated by definition (rules, etc) the others function can be tecsted by unit tests, integration tests or validation tests (IADT: Inspect, Analyse, Define, Test).

 ### Classe Machine
 #### functions
+- advanceRotors

 ### Classe Reflector
 #### functions

 ### Classe Rotor
 #### functions
+- convertForward
+- convertBackward

 ## Tricks & tips